Dorahan/Week-2-Project-Carousel/README.md

 <i>CodePath Assignment</i>

-This assignments task was to recreate some of the behaviors of the Dropbox app.
+This assignments task was to recreate some of the behaviors of the Carousel app.

 Time spent: 15 hours in total